joewils/joewils.github.com/_posts/2016-01-07-gun-deaths.md

 - noise
 ---

-Why must authors use mis-leading visuals to highlight an otherwise excellent [http://www.vox.com/policy-and-politics/2015/12/4/9850572/gun-control-us-japan-switzerland-uk-canada](article) on a controversial topic.
+Why must [authors](http://www.vox.com/authors/german-lopez) use mis-leading visuals to highlight an otherwise excellent [article](http://www.vox.com/policy-and-politics/2015/12/4/9850572/gun-control-us-japan-switzerland-uk-canada) on a controversial topic.
 Sigh...

 My quick visualizations using the same data, but with the vertical axis scaled to match the information being reported.